 This endpoint was not adjusted for multiplicity; therefore, statistical significance has not been established.

-*Subsets of DISCOVER 1 and DISCOVER 2 patients with sacroiliitis at baseline who had either documented imaging confirmation of sacroiliitis in the past or pelvic X-ray confirmation of sacroiliitis at screening based on investigators’ judgment of presence/absence of sacroiliitis are included.
+*Included patients with sacroiliitis at baseline who had either documented imaging confirmation of sacroiliitis in the past or pelvic X-ray confirmation of sacroiliitis at screening based on investigators’ judgment of presence/absence of sacroiliitis.

 Reference: 1.
 Helliwell P, Gladman DD, Poddubnyy D, et al. 0P0054 Efficacy of guselkumab, a monoclonal antibody that specifically binds to the p19-subunit of IL-23, on endpoints related to axial involvement in patients with active PsA with imaging-confirmed sacroiliitis: week-24 results from two phase 3, randomized, double-blind-placebo controlled studies.
 Ann Rheum Dis.
 2020;79:36-37.